-Figure 1 : IVOA Architecture Level 0
+Figure 1: IVOA Architecture Level 0

-Astronomy produces lots of data of all kind, coming from various sources: science space missions, ground based telescopes, theoretical models, compilation of results, etc...
-These data are usually managed by large data centres or smaller teams providing the scientific community with data and / or computing services through the Internet.
-This can be considered as the Resource Layer.
+Astronomy produces large amounts of data of many kinds, coming from various sources: science space missions, ground based telescopes, theoretical models, compilation of results, etc. These data are usually managed by large data centres or smaller teams.
+These providers provide the scientific community with data and / or computing services through the Internet.
+This is the Resource Layer.

-The "consumers" of these data and computing services can be directly end user astronomers, but also bigger teams or computers which perform further scientific data analysis.
-These can be considered as the User Layer.
+The "consumers" of these data and computing services, be it individual researchers, research teams or computer systems, interact with the User Layer.

-The Virtual Observatory is the necessary "middle layer" framework which connects the Resource Layer to the User Layer in a seamless and transparent manner.
+The Virtual Observatory is the necessary "middle layer" framework connecting the Resource Layer to the User Layer in a seamless and transparent manner.
 Like the web which enables end users and machines to access transparently documents and services wherever and however they are stored, the VO enables the astronomical scientific community to access astronomical resources wherever and however they are stored by the astronomical data and services providers.
-The VO provides a technical framework for the providers to share their data and services ("Sharing"), as well for the users to find ("Finding") these resources, to get them ("Getting") and to use them ("Using").
-To allow these functionalities, the definition of some core astronomically oriented standards ("VO Core") is also necessary.
+The VO provides a technical framework for the providers to share their data and services ("Sharing"), and allowing users to find ("Finding") these resources, to get them ("Getting") and to use them ("Using").
+To enable these functionalities, the definition of some core astronomically-oriented standards ("VO Core") is also necessary.